charlax/professional-programming/README.md

 See [Project management section on my engineering-management list of resources](https://github.com/charlax/engineering-management#project-management).

-### Programming language
+### Programming languages

-This is language-specific, for instance, checkout my [professional Python education doc](https://github.com/charlax/python-education).

-I'd recommend learning:
+I would recommend learning:

-* At least one dynamic language (Python, Ruby, JavaScript, etc.).
-Pretty useful for quick one-off automation scripts, and fastest to write for interviews.
+* JavaScript and may be one other interpreted language (Python, Ruby, etc.).
+Interpreted languages are useful for quick one-off automation scripts, and fastest to write for interviews.
-* At least one compiled language (Java, C, C++, etc.)
+* A compiled language (Java, C, C++...).
-* At least one more recent language to see where the industry is going (as of writing, Go, Swift, Rust, etc.)
+* A more recent language to see where the industry is going (as of writing, Go, Swift, Rust, Elixir...).
-* At least one language that has first-class support for functional programming (Haskell, Scala, etc.)
+* A language that has first-class support for functional programming (Haskell, Scala, Clojure...).

 A bit more reading:

 * [A brief, incomplete, mostly wrong history of programming languages](http://james-iry.blogspot.fr/2009/05/brief-incomplete-and-mostly-wrong.html)
 * [Types](https://gist.github.com/garybernhardt/122909856b570c5c457a6cd674795a9c)
 * [Resources To Help You To Create Programming Languages](https://tomassetti.me/resources-create-programming-languages/)
+* [Effective Programs - 10 Years of Clojure](https://www.youtube.com/watch?v=2V1FtfBDsLU) 🎞, Rich Hickey.
+The author of Clojure reflects on his programming experience and explains the rationale behind some of Clojure's key design decisions.

+For Python feel free to checkout my [professional Python education repository](https://github.com/charlax/python-education).

 #### FP vs. OOP